saytbork/universal-mockup-generator/README.md

 3. Run the app:
    `npm run dev`

+The local dev server exposes a marketing landing page at `/` and the generator UI at `/app`.
+You will be prompted to sign in with an email address before accessing the generator so plan limits can be enforced; the email is stored only in the browser.
+The default free tier allows 5 image generations per browser profile (stored in `localStorage`), after which an upgrade overlay blocks further use.
+Video generation remains locked until the private access code (default `713371`) is entered inside the video panel.

 ## Deploy to Vercel

 1. Create a new Vercel project and import this repository (or link the local folder with `vercel link`).